 The special arrangements can only apply to the following imports:

-- the goods must be delivered to a customer in Ireland and the declaration must be made in Ireland
+- The goods must be delivered to a customer in Ireland and the declaration made in Ireland.

 The use of these arrangements is not mandatory, but is subject to application and approval by Revenue.

-Further guidance contains more detailed information on the special arrangements, including the meaning of intrinsic value and eligibility to apply these arrangements.
+Further guidance contains more detailed information on the special arrangements.
+This guidance includes the meaning of intrinsic value and eligibility to apply these arrangements.